Certified Coding Specialist (CCS) Salary

 Pay Difference by Location

-Houston offers some of the highest pay in the country for Certified Coding Specialists, 40 percent above the national average.
-Certified Coding Specialists will also find cushy salaries in Miami (+27 percent), Chicago (+24 percent), Dallas (+23 percent), and Atlanta (+22 percent).
+For those looking to make money, Certified Coding Specialists in Houston enjoy an exceptional pay rate, 39 percent above the national average.
+Certified Coding Specialists will also find cushy salaries in New York (+31 percent), Miami (+26 percent), Chicago (+23 percent), and Atlanta (+21 percent).